 A mechanism for providing the company with support from the owner banks has been established, which comprises the obligations resting on the owner banks to provide the company with liquidity and capital as and when required.
-The owner banks exercise a dynamic ownership of EBK, which ensures an adjustment of the shareholding of each bank at least once a year which ensures that it corresponds to the bank's share of the residential mortgage portfolio in EBK.
+The owner banks exercise a dynamic ownership of EBK.
+This will ensure an annual adjustment of the shareholding of the individual bank and OBOS so that it corresponds to the owner bank's share of the residential mortgage portfolio in EBK.